 On December 11, 2013, the Board of Directors amended its stock repurchase authorization to \$200.0 million of the Company's outstanding shares.
-During the first three months of 2014, the Company repurchased 27,500 shares at an average price of \$78.22 per share, leaving \$197.8 million under the authorization.
-All purchases were on the open market.
+The Company did not repurchase any shares during the first three months of 2015, leaving \$173.2 million under the authorization.

 The Company intends to purchase shares on the open market or in negotiated or block trades.
-No time limit was set for the completion of the programs which conforms to the requirements under the 2011 Refinancing Credit Agreement, as well as the Notes currently outstanding.
+No time limit was set for the completion of the programs which conforms to the requirements under the 2013 Refinancing Credit Agreement, as well as the Notes currently outstanding.